What Are Brittle Nails?

 Studies are showing that the manicure industry is growing, indicating that women are more interested in nail appearance and nail health than ever before.
 However, manicures can cause a lot of damage to your nails - they use products that dry nails out and damage cuticles, opening the nail up to infection.

 Preventing Brittle Nails

 For women who are already suffering from brittle nails, prevention may no longer be possible.
-Fortunately, there are many ways to manage them in order to prevent any painful injury, or for the disorder to interfere as little as possible to daily activities.
+Fortunately, there are many ways to manage them in order to prevent any painful injury or further disruption of daily activities.
 Keep reading to learn about practical tips to manage brittle nails.

 Managing Brittle Nails